Compare any two graphics cards:

 Pixel Rate

-The Radeon HD 4870 1GB should be a lot (approximately 173%) better at FSAA than the GeForce GT 240 GDDR5 1GB, and able to handle higher screen resolutions without slowing down too much. (explain)
+The Radeon HD 4870 1GB will be quite a bit (more or less 173%) faster with regards to AA than the GeForce GT 240 GDDR5 1GB, and also will be able to handle higher resolutions without slowing down too much. (explain)

 Radeon HD 4870 1GB 12000 Mpixels/sec